xianlinbox/daily_practise/aws-solution-architect/security.md

 Amazon GuardDuty can manage multiple AWS accounts from a single administrator account through AWS Organizations integration

 ## IAM Condition key

+# Security Group vs Network ACL

+1. Layer of defense : Instance vs subnet
+2. Scope of application: single instance vs all instances in the subnet
+3. Default rule: allow all traffic vs deny all traffic
+4. Order of rules: no order vs in order
+5. Stateful?: Stateful, if inbound allowed then outbound also allowed, vs stateless, need to config both inbound and outbound.